-You may receive these benefits regardless of employer negligence as long as you reported your injury, followed Georgia workers’ comp laws, and can show your injury arose out of job duties.
-Benefits are available for many types of workplace illnesses and injuries including:
+You may receive workman's comp even if it your job injury was your fault as long as you report your injury and can show that your injury was related to your job.
+Benefits are available for many types of workplace injuries including:

-- Overexertion/ overuse injuries such as carpal tunnel or tendinitis.
+- Overexertion/ overuse injuries such as carpal tunnel syndrome or tendinitis.

-- Regional Sympathetic Dystrophy (RSD) or Complex Regional Pain syndrome (CRPS).
+- Reflex Sympathetic Dystrophy (RSD) or Complex Regional Pain Syndrome (CRPS).

 - Illnesses such as asbestosis, mesothelioma, COPD or black lung disease due to exposure to workplace chemicals or toxins.